-Most large account will leave instructions in their bio on how to get featured.
+Most large accounts will leave instructions in their bio on how to get featured.
 If the bio tells you to follow, tag and hashtag for a feature, then do that.
 Don’t private DM the admin team.
-It may be tempting to do this (I assume that people think that if you promote your Instagram account privately that it might draw more attention to you), however, it suggests that you haven’t bothered to read the instructions, and ultimately, wastes their time.
+It may be tempting to do this (I assume that people think that if you promote your Instagram account privately that it might draw more attention to them), however, it suggests that you haven’t bothered to read the instructions and (ultimately) wastes their time.

 Make sure your photos stand out